hisubram/mobilefoundation/about_push_notifications.md

         ![General configuration](images/frnt_6.gif)

     The certificate that is being used by DataPower in Front side settings, is a self-signed one.
-Unless that certificate is added to the JRE keystore used by {{ site.data.keyword.mobilefirst_notm }}, connections to DataPower will fail.
+Connections to the DataPower fails unless the certificate is added to the JRE keystore used by {{ site.data.keyword.mobilefirst_notm }}.

 ## Next steps
 {: #next-steps }

-Follow through the below required setup of the server-side and client-side in order to be able to send and receive push notifications:
+Follow through the required setup of the server-side and client-side in order to send and receive push notifications:

 * [Configure Push Notifications](/docs/services/mobilefoundation?topic=mobilefoundation-configure_push_notifications#configure_push_notifications)
 * [Send Push Notifications](/docs/services/mobilefoundation?topic=mobilefoundation-send_push_notifications#send_push_notifications)